DhruvaG2000/ROS-Workshop-2.0/README.md

 cd ~/esp/esp-idf/codes/Server_with_Servo_Control
 make -j8 flash monitor
 ```
-2) Start the ros core service i.e. the ROS Master by the `roscore` command.
+2) Start the ROS Core service i.e. the ROS Master by the `roscore` command.

 3) Start the ROS Publisher by executing the relevant pythom script:
 ```bash